imaccallum/Articles/api_design_in_nodejs.md

 ### What is an API

 ### Components of an API
-1. Repo — basically wrappers around any 3rd party library (data stores, mailing service, push notification services, etc…).
-You might have one per entity type, but it’s not required.
+0. Service - basically wrappers around any 3rd party library (data stores, mailing service, push notification services, etc…).
+1. Repo —  abstractions around a single resource type.
+Uses various services to perform operations on resources.
 2. Controller — sits between the repo (and optionally the service layer) and the router.
 Extracts information from requests and uses the repo/service layer to formulate responses.
 3. Router — The router is the Interface in API.
 It specifies the routes that your application client should hit.
 4. Application — listens on a port for requests then forwards them to the router.